 What We Do

 NHS is a community service club.
 We hold various fundraisers to donate money to nonprofit causes.
 One of the most common activities we do is provide bagged lunches and hygiene bags to The Trenton Soup Kitchen.
 NHS members are also Montgomery High School ambassadors; therefore, we provide services within the school community such as ushering at graduation and guiding parents at Back-to- School Night.
-Our most active and popular service we offer is tutoring.
+Our most active and popular service is tutoring.

 National Honor Society members offer free tutoring services to their peers.
 It is entirely student run, which means that we have tutoring committee heads that take tutor requests and also assign the tutors to students in need of help.
-If you would like to request a tutor from NHS please email us at email@example.com.
-Include your name, your grade, your A1 block teacher and the class (including the level, i.e. CP or AP) in which you want to be tutored.
+If you would like to request a tutor from NHS please email us at firstname.lastname@example.org.
+Include your name, your grade, and the class (including the level, i.e. CP or AP) in which you want to be tutored.
 Please indicate all of the days and times that you are available to meet with a tutor after school.
 You should receive a response in 7-10 days.
 It is greatly appreciated if it is the student in need of help who contacts NHS Tutoring, as we like to see students take charge of their own education.